woman's divorce

 Legal Separation in Alaska:

-One spouse must be a resident of Alaska to file for a legal separation.
+One spouse must be an Alaska resident to file for a legal separation.
 Military personnel must be stationed in Alaska for at least 30 days before filing for a legal separation.
-All issues concerning child custody and support, property and debt division, and alimony may be addressed in a legal separation.
+Custody of the minor children, child support, property and debt division, and alimony can be determined in a legal separation.
 If either spouse files for a divorce after a complaint for a legal separation is before the court, the two actions can be consolidated.

 Can you get an annulment?

 Alaska doesn't grant an annulment per se, but rather will declare that a marriage was never valid.
-This is determined if the court finds the marriage was void or voidable based on the following grounds:
+This is determined if it is established that the marriage was void or voidable based on the following grounds:

-• If one of the parties was already married to someone else
+• If one of the parties was already married to another person.

 • If the spouses are more closely related to each other than third cousins (either whole or half-blood)

-• If either party was not old enough to legally consent to the marriage without the consent of their parent or guardian.
-An annulment may not be filed if the parties willingly lived together as husband and wife after the minor party attained the age of consent.
+• If either party was a minor and didn’t receive the consent of their parent or guardian.
+An annulment may not be filed if the parties willingly lived together as husband and wife after the minor party attained the age to legally consent to marriage.

 • If either party was of a mentally impaired state at the time of marriage, unless the couple willingly lived as husband and wife after the impaired party comes to reason.

-• If the marriage was entered into fraudulently, unless the parties willingly lived together as husband and wife after the facts constituting the fraud are revealed.
+• If the marriage was entered into fraudulently, unless the individuals freely lived together as a married couple after the facts constituting the fraud are revealed.

-• If one spouse was forced to consent to the marriage, unless that spouse willingly lives with the other after the marriage.
+• If one party was pressured to consent to the marriage, unless that spouse willingly lives with the other after the marriage.

 • Failure to consummate the marital relationship at the time of the marriage.
 An annulment may not be granted if the couple later on has sexual relations during the marriage.